 Additionally, the Leo Baeck Institute, 15 West 16th Street, New York, NY 10011 (212-744-6400 or email@example.com), has in its archives a number of documents, manuscripts, and memoirs of potential interest to Brody researchers, especially those conversant with German.
 These may be examined at Leo Baeck on Monday-Thursday, 9:30 a.m. - 4:30 p.m., and on Friday until 2:30 p.m., except on holidays.

-who were born, lived, or died in Brody, Galicia.
-This is
+were born, lived, or died in Brody, Galicia.
+This is now online

 and entering only "Brody" in the search window will bring up the

 Beginner's Guide to Austrian-Jewish GenealogyAdditionally, in her book Jewish Roots in Poland: Pages from the Past and Archival Inventories, Miriam Weiner devotes several pages to the Majdanek Museum Archives.
 According to Ms. Weiner, it is possible to obtain information, free of charge, about former prisoners of this camp by sending a written request to:

 Be sure to include as much information as you can about the

 person being sought (full name, birthdate and place, parents'